dreamcatcher-tech/network/ideas/Dreamcatcher/DreamEther/Contract Flow.md

 Any packet type should be breakable into portions so people can sell arbitrary pieces, marking their own subdivisions, so the original earners can sell of portions of them to fund their other activities.

+Salary can be modelled with one packet per month, task being availability, QA being external.
+These things should not be tradeable ?
+Need something to make a packet type that is not listed or tradeable, based on its type.
+Did you deliver or not.

 ## Functions DreamEther Contract

 ### `setAutonomous()`